lukeylunchbox/vimport/README.md

 I absolutely loved the birds-eye view of a cargo ship I found online.
 However after I resized the browser to desktop view, the image didn't suit.
 Instead of abandoning it, I created a media query to render this image on a phone-sized resolution, but render a larger image on any screen larger.

+As for fonts, I decided to use Play for my heading title and navbar, and Roboto Slab for content.
+They seemed to pair quite well together.

+I left the colour choice up to a Chrome palete selector extension run on a picture of a container ship I really liked.

+Simple grey and black with a bright, highlighting yellow.

 ### User Stories

+I gathered a group of friends up to get information from them as to what they like to see usability wise in an app.

 ![Trello](/app/assets/images/trello.png)